Art Business Info. for Artists

 Selling art direct to the customer

-Nobody helps you - all the marketing, meeting /dealing with purchasers and selling is down to you!
+All the marketing, meeting/dealing with purchasers, selling and regulatory compliance is down to you!

 • Selling art from home: Things to think about - practical pointers re. house insurance, third party insurance insurance and tax